dbt-labs/dbt-core/docs/roadmap/2023-02-back-to-basics.md

 A few years later, the major data platform vendors are taking another swing at first-class support for streaming transformation.
 We're also lucky to have Florian, who talked & thought streaming databases for a living.
 Our vision is a dbt DAG that can combine batch & streaming, without distorting the core framework that's gotten dbt where it is.

+Because what does streaming look like in the world of dbt, under the law of [ELT](https://www.getdbt.com/analytics-engineering/case-for-elt-workflow/)?
+The answer to that question is very anticlimactic: it looks like a Materialized View.
+We will talk more about this in a blog post to come.
+In the meantime, the work is starting.

 _Read more: ["Let's add Materialized View as a materialization, finally"](https://github.com/dbt-labs/dbt-core/issues/6911)_

 ## dbt Semantic Layer